Applied Sport Psych

 Do you want to pursue a career in sport psychology or work as an applied sport scientist?
 Then this module is a must!
 The aim of this module is to give you an insight on the skills required to be a successful sport psychologist as well as some of the techniques you might use with athletes, teams and coaches.
 This module is also perfect for those wanting to work with athletes and coaches as you will learn about the practical skills required to work as a sport scientist.

-This module is delivered by an accredited sport psychologist and coach who has over 10 years of experience of working with elite athletes in a variety of sports.
 The module will start by looking at the skills required to be a successful sport science practitioner.
 You will then look at methods of conducting needs analysis with athletes, followed by looking at the psychological skills you can develop with your athletes and coaches.
 This module will also teach you how to conduct sport psychology support with teams and we will also look at supporting disability athletes.

 This module will include a variety of “hands on” exercises which give you practical experiences of being a sport psychologist.
 The assessment for this module is very much applied and gives you the opportunity to complete a needs analysis including using questionnaires, interviews and observations as well as designing your own interventions for a sport of your choice.

 Important: Students who fail the module (overall module mark less than 40%) or miss module assessments, will be required to undertake a resit or first-sit assignment in the Supplementary Assessment Week (SAW).
 Exact date of SAW will be confirmed nearer to the time.

 Comprehensive and accurate coverage of the area.
 Clarity of argument and expression.
 Depth of insight into theoretical issues, which comprehensively extends lecture material.

 Adequate answer to the question, largely based on lecture material.
 No real development of arguments.